Chiquititas: Season Six – Chiquititas 2000 - Journey back to the manor

 The kids then discover that the place was sold to a Phantom of the Opera-like mysterious figure named Refael Sander.
 He was involved in an accident in which he lost a son and got half of his face burned.
 Since then he has lived in bitterness in the dark, hidden places of the Manor with half of the face covered with a mask, as the place became known as a haunted house.
 His only company is Enzo the Valet, a bald, funny man who initially lurks and scares the newly arrived children.
 Camila insists to him that, since they are orphans in an orphanage, they will not leave the manor.
 As time goes by, Sander allows the children to live in his house, as he discovers that there is a possibility of one of them to be his lost son.
 Juanita is the first one among them to meet him, and they become good friends.
 Paula, Sander's deceased wife twin sister, arrives with a girl named Olivia.
 Paula believes the manor belongs to her and still is in love with Sander, and Olivia is a troublesome compulsive liar.
 She is ordered by Paula to get as closer to the orphans as possible.
 She then intervenes in both Camila and Felipe, and Luisana and Bautista relationships.

 A young and brave woman named Luz arrives in the manor, after she runs away from her abusive and very violent boss and Maria immediately recognizes her as their "mother", because of Camila's jealousy.
 Sander secretly watches Luz and falls in love for her.
 As she discovers the story behind the manor, Luz is decided to bring him to life again.
-The younger girls discover a library in which fairytales come to life; the manor also hides a magical world inhabited by elfs, where Maria befriends a tiny elf named Tok.
+The younger girls discover a library in which fairytales come to life; the manor also hides a magical world inhabited by elves, where Maria befriends a tiny elf named Tok.